 Chores for Toddlers

 Toddlers love to be helpers.
-They probably can’t sweep the floors or load the dishwasher yet, but they can certainly put their dirty laundry in the basket! whether for mom and dad or a sibling or grandparent.
-Also, if they receive high praise for a job well done, no matter how simple, it will encourage them to do more.
+They probably can’t sweep the floors or load the dishwasher yet, but they can certainly put their dirty laundry in the basket!
+Or for a mom, dad, sibling, or grandparent.
+Additionally, if they receive high praise and positive reinforcement for a job well done, regardless of its simplicity, it will encourage them to do more.

 - Getting diapers or wipes for their sibling